 To achieve its goals for autism research, the NICHD supports a variety of other activities related to autism.
 Some of these activities are managed through the components listed above; others are part of NIH-wide or collaborative efforts in which the NICHD participates.
 Some of these are listed below:

 - The Autism Centers of Excellence (ACE) Program is the trans-NIH research effort on ASD.

-- The government-wide Interagency Autism Coordinating Committee includes representatives from the NICHD.
+- The government-wide Interagency Autism Coordinating Committee (IACC) includes representatives from the NICHD.

-- The National Database for Autism Research includes relevant data at all levels of biological and behavioral organization (i.e., molecules, genes, neural tissues, social and environmental interactions) and for all data types (i.e., text, numeric, image, time series, etc.).
+- The National Database for Autism Research includes relevant data at all levels of biological and behavioral organization (i.e., molecules, genes, neural tissues, social and environmental interactions) and for all data types (e.g., text, numeric, image, time series).

-- The NICHD Brain and Tissue Bank for Developmental Disorders systematically collects, stores, and distributes brain and other tissues for research dedicated to the improved understanding, care, and treatment of individuals with developmental disabilities, including autism spectrum disorders.
+- The NICHD Brain and Tissue Bank for Developmental Disorders systematically collects, stores, and distributes brain and other tissues for research dedicated to the improved understanding, care, and treatment of individuals with developmental disabilities, including ASD.

 - The NIH Autism Coordinating Committee is an NIH-wide committee, of which the NICHD is a founding and active member.